 Pupils with medical conditions have individual Healthcare Plans which are stored within the Medical File and located in the school office.
 Each member of staff is made aware of specific children's medical needs.
-Each class holds medical information on specific children in their class with medical conditions.
+Each class holds medical information on specific children in their class and other classes with medical conditions.
 (See policy for Supporting Pupils with Medical Conditions.)